 -

 Is the type already a jOOQ table?
-Use
+Add

 @sourceRowon the same parent class, because the per-field classification runs once per child.
 The same backing class can carry typed accessors for some fields and primitive scalars (lifted into batch keys) for others.